harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 <details>
 <summary>Test Selection Breakdown</summary>

-Test Intelligence analyzes changes to source files and test files in the codebase and then runs only those tests relevant to the detected changes.
-This section reports how many tests ran based on different the types of code changes included in this build:
+Test Intelligence analyzes changes to source files and test files in the codebase and then runs only the tests that are relevant to the detected changes.
+This section reports how many tests ran based on the different the types of code changes included in this build:

 * **Correlated with Code Changes**: The number of tests that ran due to changes in the codebase.
 * **New Tests**: The number of tests that ran because they are new.